M1m1c/SolEngine/README.md

 # SolEngine
-An experiment at making a game engine following tutorials from [The Cherno's](https://www.youtube.com/c/TheChernoProject) [Hazel engine](https://github.com/TheCherno/Hazel)
+An experiment at making a game engine.
+Based on the tutorials from [The Cherno's](https://www.youtube.com/c/TheChernoProject) [Hazel engine](https://github.com/TheCherno/Hazel).
+With the goal of going beyond what the tutorials cover in order to make an editor where a 3D scene full of props can be setup, saved, loaded and navigated.

 Quick instructions for setting up